kozabrada123/PyLunaroRPC/README.md

 - Discord SDK Error 4 - this is an **internal server error, an error on Discord's side**.
 This means that I have no idea how to fix it.

+- Problems with requirements - there might be mismatch between your python and pip, try running `python3 -m pip install -r requirements.txt` or `python -m pip install -r requirements.txt`.

 ## TO-DO And Future Updates To Excpect